 - An internship can be paid or unpaid.

 - Internships completed during January earn Jan Plan credit, whether or not they earn one academic credit, and whether they are paid or unpaid.

 - If you register for an internship and do not complete all requirements, you may receive a grade of ‘NC’ (No Credit) on your transcript.

 - Employers will often require confirmation of the College’s internship policy.
 DavisConnects issues all credit letters, but only after you are officially registered for internship credit.
 Please email [email protected] to formally request your letter.

 - You must complete a minimum of 100 hours onsite.

-- You must maintain a daily internship journal, which must be submitted to your faculty sponsor at the end of your internship.
+- You must maintain a reflective journal, which must be submitted to your faculty sponsor at the end of your internship.

 - If you are pursuing the optional academic credit hour, you must also complete an additional project, agreed upon with your sponsor when you apply for the internship.

-- At the end of your internship, your site supervisor must send a letter to your faculty sponsor, evaluating your performance and confirming the number of hours worked.
+- At the end of your internship, your site supervisor must send an email or letter to your faculty sponsor, evaluating your performance and confirming the number of hours worked.